YixinLi99/NAMD-Tutorial/README.md

 	**CellBasisVector**, **CellOrigin**, **reinitvels**, **temperature $temperature**, **seta,b,c**, **minimize**, and **PME** comment in the first three lines (so that md1 will restart from md0);
 just like I instructed you to do in the original tutorial on NAMD.

+*Another recommendation: you should not start md1 if you don't see the "End of Program" statement at the end of the log of md0.

 - [ ] Task 4:
 Create md2 as a restart from md1 (so that you'll have 15 ns in total) and visualise them with VMD.